con-j-e/akdof-monorepo-draft-0/admin/secrets/README.md

 ## ProjectSecret

-Sensitive information is declared using a [ProjectSecret].
+Sensitive information is declared using a [ProjectSecret](../../library/akdof_shared/src/akdof_shared/security/cryptfile_keyring_manager.py#L10).
 The only time that a `ProjectSecret` will have a hard-coded `password` attribute is when a developer is manually saving a new secret to the cryptfile keyring, after which the `password` attribute is removed from code.
 Once saved, accessing the full `ProjectSecret` at runtime will only require hard-coded `service_name` and `username` attributes.
 The names of these attributes were chosen to reflect tight coupling with the [keyring API] and don't necessarily describe the contents of what is being saved.
 At a basic level, `service_name` and `username` are just arbitrary string identifiers that together are used to reference `password`, which is just a piece of sensitive string data.

 ## The Keyring Cryptfile Master Password